shawnmharris/tachyon/README.md

 ```

-6) Next you need to export a "C" function that tachyon MasterFactory will be able to find when it loads your dynamic link library.
-This function must have the following signature but can be placed in any h file in your project.
+6) Next, export a "C" function with this specific signature that the tachyon MasterFactory will be able to find when it loads the dynamic link library.
+This function must have the following signature.

 ```c++